KostasKoyias/foo-bar/README.md

 For all problems solved, standard **Java 8** was used.
-Each level consists of 1 to 3 challenges, each of whom has it's own package under src with the corresponding level as root.
+Each level consists of 1 to 3 challenges, each of whom has it's own package under src of the form `foo.bar.l${level_number}.c${challenge_number}`.
+Challenge number might be omitted in case it is the only one in that level.

-After cloning/forking, please build the project with Gradle as follows and type
+After cloning/forking, please build the project with Gradle as follows

 ```bash
 ./gradlew build